trueos/trueos-docs/trueos-handbook/install.rst

    : System Selection Screen

-By default, :guilabel:`TrueOS (Graphical desktop)` will be selected and the |lumina| Desktop will be installed.
-Additional software can be added post-installation using
+By default, :guilabel:`TrueOS Desktop (graphical interface)` is selected and the |lumina| Desktop will be installed.
+Additional software can be installed later using
 `AppCafe <https://sysadm.us/handbook/client/sysadmclient.html#appcafe>`_.

 To install the desktop, click :guilabel:`Next`.

-.. note:: When installing to an existing |pcbsd| or |trueos| system, a pop-up window will ask to install to the existing pool without reformatting it.
+.. note:: When installing to an existing |pcbsd| or |trueos| system, a pop-up window asks to install to the existing pool without reformatting it.
 Press :guilabel:`OK` to keep the existing pool.
-   Clicking :guilabel:`Cancel` will format the existing pool and all of its data.
+   Clicking :guilabel:`Cancel` formats the existing pool and all of its data.
 Refer to the
    `Upgrading from PCBSD 10.x to TrueOS <https://sysadm.us/handbook/client/sysadmclient.html#upgrading-from-pcbsd-10-x-to-trueos>`_ section for more information about this option.

-.. index:: installation, disk select
+.. index:: disk config screen
 .. _Disk Selection:

 Disk Selection